The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Preliminaries

 A textile system $T=(p,q:\G\to G)$ is said to be \itl{$p$-L} if $p$ is left resolving, \itl{$p$-R} if $p$ is right resolving, \itl{$q$-L} if $q$ is left resolving, and \itl{$q$-R} if $q$ is right resolving.
-An onto endomorphism $\varphi$ of a topological Markov shift $(X,\sigma)$ is called a \itl{$p$-L endomorphism} if there exists a onesided 1-1, nondegenerate, $p$-L textile system with $(X,\sigma,\varphi)=(X_T,\sigma_T,\varphi_T)$.
-We similarly define \itl{$p$-R, $q$-L,} and \itl{ $q$-R endomorphisms} of topological Markov shifts.
+An onto endomorphism $\varphi$ of a topological Markov shift $(X,\sigma)$ is said to be \itl{$p$-L} if there exists a onesided 1-1, nondegenerate, $p$-L textile system $T$ with $(X,\sigma,\varphi)=(X_T,\sigma_T,\varphi_T)$.
+We similarly define \itl{$p$-R, $q$-L} and \itl{$q$-R endomorphisms} of a topological Markov shift.

-A textile system is said to be \itl{LR} if it is $p$-L and $q$-R, \itl{RL} if it is $p$-R and $q$-L, \itl{LL} if it is $p$-L and $q$-L, \itl{RR} if it is $p$-R and $q$-R, and \itl{$q$-biresolving} if it is $q$-L and $q$-R. An onto endomorphism $\varphi$ of a topological Markov shift $(X,\sigma)$ is called an \itl{LR endomorphism} if there exists a onesided 1-1, nondegenerate, LR textile system $T$ with $(X_T,\sigma_T,\varphi_T)=(X,\sigma,\varphi)$.
-The definitions of \itl{RL, LL, RR}, and \itl{$q$-biresolving endomorphisms} of topological Markov shifts are similarly given.
+A textile system is said to be \itl{LR} if it is both $p$-L and $q$-R, \itl{RL} if it is both $p$-R and $q$-L, \itl{LL} if it is both $p$-L and $q$-L, \itl{RR} if it is both $p$-R and $q$-R, \itl{$p$-biresolving} if it is both $p$-L and $p$-R and \itl{$q$-biresolving} if it is both $q$-L and $q$-R. An onto endomorphism $\varphi$ of a topological Markov shift $(X,\sigma)$ is said to be \itl{LR} if there exists a onesided 1-1, nondegenerate, LR textile system $T$ with $(X_T,\sigma_T,\varphi_T)=(X,\sigma,\varphi)$.
+The definitions of \itl{RL, LL, RR}, \itl{$p$-biresolving} and \itl{$q$-biresolving endomorphisms} of a topological Markov shift are similarly given.
+Note that if a textile system $T=(p,q: \G\to G)$ with $p_V$ and $q_V$ onto (or equivalently, with $T^*$ defined over a nondegenerate graph) is LR, RL, LL or RR, then $T$ is necessarily nondegenerate.

+We note that by definition, only an onto endomorphism of a topological Markov shift can be \rt for every resolving term \rt.
+Here we recall that each of the ten terms ``$p$-L'', ``$p$-R'', ``$q$-R'', ``$q$-L'', ``LR'', ``RL'', ``LL'', ``RR'', ``$p$-biresolving'' and ``$q$-biresolving'' is called a \itl{resolving term}.

 A textile system $T=(p,q:\G\to G)$ is said to be \itl{weakly $p$-L} if $p$ is weakly left resolving.
-We similarly define \itl{weakly $p$-R, weakly $q$-L} and \itl{weakly $q$-R} textile systems.
-A textile system is said to be \itl{weakly LR} if it is both weakly $p$-L and weakly $q$-R. Similarly \itl{weakly RL} \itl{weakly LL} and \itl{weakly RR}.
-A textile system is said to be \itl{weakly $q$-biresolving}, if it is both weakly $q$-R and weakly $q$-L.
+We similarly define \itl{weakly $p$-R, weakly $q$-L} and \itl{weakly $q$-R} \itl{textile systems}.
+A textile system is said to be \itl{weakly LR} if it is both weakly $p$-L and weakly $q$-R. Similarly \itl{weakly RL} \itl{weakly LL} and \itl{weakly RR} \itl{textile systems} are defined.
+A textile system is said to be \itl{weakly $p$-biresolving}, if it is both weakly $p$-R and weakly $p$-L, and similarly a \itl{weakly $q$-biresolving textile system} is defined.